sass/dart-sass/README.md

 Assuming you've already checked out this repository:

 1. [Install Dart](https://www.dartlang.org/install).
-If you download it manually, make sure the SDK's `bin` directory is on your `PATH`.
+If you download an archive manually rather than using an installer, make sure the SDK's `bin` directory is on your `PATH`.

 2. In this repository, run `pub get`.
 This will install Dart Sass's dependencies.